lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

-**GREG, DO NOT PLOT MAG vs TIME.
+**DO NOT PLOT MAG vs TIME.
 IT IS NOT MEANINGFUL IN DP0.3.
 ONLY MAG VS PHASE.**

 **BELOW, SPLIT STEP 3 INTO 3.
 PLOTTING ORBIT FROM SSSOURCE AND 4.
 PLOTTING PHASE CURVE FROM DIASOURCE+SSOBJECT JOIN** **FOR 4. see what Yumi and Christina are doing for phase curve fits.
 I've hacked out a way to overplot a phase curve funtion and can tell you later.**